Moondru Per Moondru Kadal: Casting

 The director hired Arjun, who had worked with him in Rhythm (2000), and director-turned-actor Cheran for the lead roles, while stating that four newcomers would be selected for another male lead and the three lead female roles.
 By November 2011, it was speculated that Vasanth would introduce his son to play the third lead role.
 In January 2012, Vasanth confirmed that Vimal had been finalised.
 Muktha Bhanu, formerly credited as Bhanu, was chosen to portray one of the female leads, while Lasini, a Kingfisher Calendar Model Hunt model from Mumbai and participant of I AM She 2010 beauty pageant, and Punjabi actress Surveen Chawla agreed to play the other two female leads, making their Tamil film debut.
 Furthermore, National Film Award winning actors Thambi Ramaiah and Appukutty were selected for supporting roles, providing comic relief.
 Despite knowing Tamil, Lasini, a native of Palakkad, had to train to improve her Tamil accent.
-Chawla, despite already knowing how to swim, took additional training to prepare for her role and Bhanu had to speak in Nagercoil slang for her scenes.
+Chawla, despite already knowing how to swim, took additional training to prepare for her role and Bhanu took help from one of Vasanth's associates to speak her dialogues in Nagercoil slang.